-EarlySight granted breakthrough patent for its unique eye imaging method for ophthalmology
+EarlySight granted a breakthrough patent for its unique eye imaging method for ophthalmology

 EarlySight has been granted a patent by the United States Patent and Trademark Office (U.S. Patent No. 11,179,033) for its novel eye imaging method that uses transscleral illumination coupled with adaptive optics.
 The method enables unprecedented imaging of eye tissues playing a key role in many eye diseases such as age-related macular degeneration (AMD) or glaucoma.
 The patent was invented by EarlySight’s co-founders before the Start-up incorporation and is exclusively licensed from EPFL, Lausanne.

-EarlySight is a Swiss company focused on reducing vision-loss by enabling earlier detection and better monitoring of eye degenerative diseases.
+EarlySight is a Swiss company focused on reducing vision loss by enabling earlier detection and better monitoring of eye degenerative diseases.
 The company was founded in March 2019 as a spinoff of the Swiss Federal Institute of Technology in Lausanne (EPFL).
-It uses a novel approach to provide a single cell level imaging of the back of the eye, called the retina.
-The eye imaging device in development observes the cells affected at early-stage of the most prevalent retinal diseases such as age-related macular degeneration, glaucoma, or diabetic retinopathy, with the expected goal to enable earlier diagnoses and more efficient treatments.
+It uses a novel approach to provide a single-cell level imaging of the back of the eye, called the retina.
+The eye imaging device in development observes the cells affected at early-stage of the most prevalent retinal diseases such as age-related macular degeneration, glaucoma, or diabetic retinopathy, with the expected goal to enabling earlier diagnoses and more efficient treatments.